RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Only accept input from first controller**

 If enabling this option, only the first controller detected during startup will send its input to ES-DE (the keyboard input is unaffected by this setting and will be enabled regardless).
 This is a good way to limit potential chaos with multiple persons fighting over which games to play.
 Note that disconnecting and reconnecting controllers while ES-DE is running may change what is considered the first controller.
 This setting does not affect the emulators in any way, it's only applied to ES-DE.
 Another issue is that some wireless controllers have buggy drivers and will register as two devices, meaning all button presses will be registered twice inside ES-DE.
 Using this option is one solution to the problem, although it's also possible to blacklist the extra controller entry, as described [here](INSTALL-DEV.md#adding-custom-controller-profiles).

+**Swap A/B and X/Y buttons**

+When enabling this setting the functions for the A/B and X/Y buttons will be swapped and the helpsystem will be updated accordingly.
+The primary purpose of this setting is for using controllers like Nintendo Switch Pro and some handhelds which have swapped the physical positions of these buttons.
+With this setting enabled you'll be able to rely on your muscle memory from using any other controller type with a normal button layout.
+Note that the button swap does not apply to the keyboard which leads to a slight inconsistency as the helpsystem will only match the controller and not the keyboard.

 **Ignore keyboard input**